pinussilvestrus/camunda-modeler-autosave-plugin/README.md

 }
 ```

 To properly work inside the Camunda Modeler application, every plugin needs to have a general entry point, in this example named the [`index.js`](./index.js).
-This gives general information about where to find the React component, general styling and, if needed, application menu extensions.
+This gives general information about where to find the React component, general styling, and, if needed, application menu extensions.
 To get detailed information about how to integrate a plugin into the Camunda Modeler, please refer to the existing [plugins documentation](https://github.com/camunda/camunda-modeler/tree/master/docs/plugins#plugging-into-the-camunda-modeler).

 ```js
 module.exports = {